williaml4292/sep11-freedom-project/tool/learning-log.md

 https://editor.gdevelop.io/ (Must use this or download)

 ##### Adding behaviors to objects (player and enemies)
-Right side of screen, click on 3 dots or right click (doesn't work soemtimes) Behaviors tab > edit behaviors
+Right side of screen, click on 3 dots or right click (doesn't work sometimes) Behaviors tab > edit behaviors
 Platformer character = add movement (can change all settings on speed/gravity, etc)
 * Jump height is "Jump Speed"